zopefoundation/Zope/docs/zopebook/AppendixC.rst

 rationale.

-The reasoning behind this ordering goes like this: You often want to set up variables for use in other statements, so `define` comes first.
-The very next thing to do is decide whether this element will be included at all, so `condition` is next; since the condition may depend on variables you just set, it comes after `define`.
-It is valuable be able to replace various parts of an element with different values on each iteration of a repeat, so `repeat` is next.
-It makes no sense to replace attributes and then throw them away, so `attributes` is last.
+The reasoning behind this ordering goes like this: You often want to set up variables for use in other statements, so ``define`` comes first.
+Then any switch statement.
+The very next thing to do is decide whether this element will be included at all, so ``condition`` is next; since the condition may depend on variables you just set, it comes after ``define``.
+It is valuable be able to replace various parts of an element with different values on each iteration of a repeat, so ``repeat`` is next, followed by ``case``.
+It makes no sense to replace attributes and then throw them away, so ``attributes`` is last.
 The remaining statements clash, because they each replace or edit the statement element.

 attributes: Replace element attributes
 ======================================